flomio/flomio_site_docs/source/index.html.md

 Go to [IFTTT Create](https://ifttt.com/create).
 Click "+this", search 'Maker Webhooks' and select it.
 Select 'Receive a web request' and name your event to, for example, 'tag_scanned'.

-Side note (optional): For more precise control, you can use the each tag Uid to trigger different events by setting the Event name to the Uid.
+Side note (optional): For more precise control, with a FloBLE Plus or FloBLE Noir, you can use the each tag Uid to trigger different events by setting the Event name to the Uid.
+This feature is not available when using native NFC on iOS as Apple do not allow access to Tag Uids.

 Now click '+that', we will use iOS Calendar as an example here but you can use what you want.
 Click 'create a calendar event'.
 Now configure your event to show the details of the tag scan.
 Type 'Now' into start time, click 'create' and 'finish'.